 5.34.2.1 General

+This clause specifies N4mb specific requirements to support 5G Multicast and Broadcast Service.For a location dependent MBS service (see clause 6.2.3 of 3GPP TS 23.247 [72]), the MB-SMF shall establish one PFCP session per MBS session and MBS Session Area, following the requirements specified in clause 5.34.2.2.

+NOTE: A Location dependent MBS service enables distribution of different content data to different MBS service areas.
+The same MBS Session ID is used but a different Area Session ID is used for each MBS service area.

 5.34.2.2 Instructing the MB-UPF to forward MBS data using multicast and/or unicast transport

-When the MB-SMF receives an MBS Session Create Request from a NEF/MBSF to configure an MBS session, the MB-SMF shall select an MB-UPF and request that MB-UPF to allocate relevant user plane resource for the MBS session; to do so, the MB-SMF shall send a PFCP Session Establishment Request message to the MB-UPF to setup a PFCP session for the MBS Session, including the following information in the PFCP Session Establishment Request message:
+When the MB-SMF receives an MBS Session Create Request from a NEF/MBSF to configure an MBS session, the MB-SMF shall select an MB-UPF and request that MB-UPF to allocate relevant user plane resource for the MBS session, or for the MBS session and MBS Service Area for a location dependent MBS service; to do so, the MB-SMF shall send a PFCP Session Establishment Request message to the MB-UPF to setup a PFCP session for the MBS Session, or for the MBS session and MBS Service Area for a location dependent MBS service, including the following information in the PFCP Session Establishment Request message:

 - the MBS Session Identifier identifying the MBS session (i.e. TMGI or SSM address);

+- the Area Session ID, for a location dependent MBS service;

 - a JMBSSM (Join MBS Session SSM) indication in the MBSN4mbReq-Flags IE to request the MB-UPF to join the multicast tree towards the Source Specific Multicast (SSM) address information provided by AF/AS or MBSTF for the MBS Session where the SSM is provided in the IP Multicast Addressing Info IE in the corresponding downlink PDR, if multicast transport applies over N6mb or Nmb9 (i.e. if no N6mb or Nmb9 ingress tunnel is requested to be allocated);